amogh09/amogh09.github.io/_posts/2023-01-30-final-tagless-readert.md

 The patterns I describe in this post are inspired from [The ReaderT Design Pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/) and [Three Layer Haskell Cake](https://www.parsonsmatt.org/2018/03/22/three_layer_haskell_cake.html) articles.

 # How does the OO world do it?
 Dependency injection is a well known pattern in Object Oriented programming.
 The idea is to "program to interfaces" and inject implementations of interfaces during initialization.
-This pattern is very well understood and we will be implementing this pattern in Haskell using final-tagless and ReaderT patterns.
+This pattern is very well understood and we will be implementing this pattern in Haskell using Tagless-Final and ReaderT patterns.

-# Final-tagless pattern
+# Tagless-Final pattern
-Final-tagless pattern suggests programming to typeclass constraints instead of concrete dependencies.
+Tagless-Final pattern suggests programming to typeclass constraints instead of concrete dependencies.
 It is basically the Haskell version of programming to interfaces.

 Say we want to write a function to download a wallpaper from the Internet and save it to local disk.